oddbird/css-sandbox/src/scope/explainer.md

 ### Should we be building on Shadow DOM?

-this is often the first question asked of any scope-related proposal, for good reason.
+This is often the first question asked of any scope-related proposal, for good reason.
 Shadow-DOM was designed for the express purpose